jswymer/mydoctest/articles/finance-how-enable-application-ledger-entries-different-currencies.md

 <properties
-                pageTitle="How to: Enable Application of Ledger Entries in Different Currencies| Project “Madeira”" description="Learn how you can apply ledger entries in different currencies." services="project-madeira"
+                pageTitle="How to: Enable Application of Ledger Entries in Different Currencies| Financials" description="Learn how you can apply ledger entries in different currencies." services="project-madeira"
                 documentationCenter=""